Finding freedom - releasing from what binds us

 If travel broadens the mind, movement frees the mind.

-One of the best things I did whilst travelling was a snorkel safari.
+One of the most unforgettable things I did in the Maldives was a snorkel safari.
 Twice a day I experienced the wonderful feeling of floating, weightless in warm crystal clear water with seemingly endless visibility.
 Floating over coral reefs and walls, within shoals of colourful fish, encountering turtles, dolphins and sharks, I was surrounded by nature.
 Literally I was immersed in it - not separate from it, part of it.
 Totally engaged.
 Wondrous.

-But how often are we immersed in the beauty of our daily lives?
+This is one of the reasons yoga matters so much.
 Yoga is a scientific and an emotional process for creating change.
 It is a moksha, or liberation practice.
 It helps us to build awareness through physical movement, through breath work and through connecting into our emotions.
 I prefer to think of it as moving towards a better version of our lives.
 Having the courage to free ourselves by being more expressive and finding liberation that helps us live a larger, more joyful life.

 How does it do that?
 Our brain and body are inherently attached.
 A shift in one leads to a matching shift in the other.
 Feel something physically and you get a mirrored thought in the mind.
 Have a happy thought and you feel light, warm and energised physically.
 It works in reverse too.
 You can trick your mind and create emotions by choosing to a particular movement.
 Move your body fluidly and it will create freedom in the mind.
 This is the magic of the asana practice, it’s why we do the physical poses.
 The power of movement to change how we feel and thereby how we think, lies at the heart of what makes people return to the mat.
 They feel better when they do yoga.